DThaiPome/padlock/README.md

 What I was most proud of with this project, at the time, was implementing a fill algorithm I found.
 Again, it was messy, but at the time I was very impressed with myself, and had a lot of fun learning how it worked.
 Overall, while this project does not really demonstrate my skills, it is still a neat product of my enthusiasm for games and programming.
 There is an executable in the repository to run the game and play it.

-*Tokens are controlled using WASD or the arrow keys*
+*Tokens are controlled using WASD or the arrow keys.*

 ## Concept